 What is the A-Z?

-When you’re using eLibrary, you’ll notice a link at the top of the screen to the A-Z of Journals.
+When you’re using eLibrary, you’ll notice a link at the top of the screen to the A-Z list of journals.
 This is a straightforward list of all our journal holdings, both online and in print.
 If you have a reference to a specific journal, this may be the quickest way to see whether we’ve got access.

 Is training available?